 National park permits

-All those entering Canada’s national sites and parks require a park permit, regardless of their mode of transport, though permits are most commonly sold to cover all those entering in a particular vehicle from a roadside booth on the park boundary.
+All those entering Canada’s national sites and parks require a park permit, regardless of their mode of transport, though permits are usually sold to cover all those entering in a particular vehicle from a roadside booth on the park boundary.
 This costs around $7.80 to $9.80 per person per day with concessions for the young and old.
 If you intend to visit a number of national parks and sites, it might be worth investing in an annual Discovery Pass, which provides one adult unlimited admission to all parks and national historic sites for $67.70; family or group passes, covering a whole car-load of people, cost around double.

 Additional permits are also required to fish (see Bears, cougars and snakes) and backcountry camp in national parks: both are generally available from park information centres.